pdm-project/pdm/docs/docs/usage/scripts.md

 ### `{pdm}` placeholder

-Sometimes, you may have multiple PDM installations, or `pdm` installed with a different name.
+Sometimes you may have multiple PDM installations, or `pdm` installed with a different name.
 This could for example occur in a CI/CD situation, or when working with different PDM versions in different repos.
-To make your scripts more robust you can use `{pdm}` in your shell scripts.
-This will expand to `{sys.executable} -m pdm`, which should invoke the same PDM variant with the same interpreter.
+To make your scripts more robust you can use `{pdm}` to use the PDM entrypoint executing the script.
+This will expand to `{sys.executable} -m pdm`.

 ```toml
 [tool.pdm.scripts]